GoekeLab/bambu/README.md

 plotBambu(se, type = "pca", group.var) # PCA visualization
 ```

+### Single-Cell-and-Spatial

+There is a single-cell and spatial pipeline starting from fastq or demultiplexed bamfiles that includes demultiplexing and aligning available here https://github.com/GoekeLab/bambu-singlecell-spatial.
+We recommend using this pipeline where possible.

+For advanced users see the #[Custom single-cell and spatial analysis](#Custom-Single-Cell-and-Spatial) section under advanced options

 ### *Bambu* Advanced Options
 Below we include several advanced options and use-cases for *bambu*.
 We recommend reading and understanding the [paper](https://www.biorxiv.org/content/10.1101/2022.11.14.516358v1) before attempting to use these features.